abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

 ..  topic:: Do I really need a complete graph?

-    ..  only:: draft

     This question might come as a surprise to CP practitioners.
-Indeed, in CP you can use whatever graph as input.
+Indeed, in CP you can use any graph as input.
     Outside the CP paradigm, most algorithms solving the TSP ask for a complete graph as input.
 The classical way to transform any (non complete) graph into a complete graph is to replace each non existing edge :math:`(i,j)` by a well suited shortest path edge between :math:`i` and :math:`j`.

     ..  only:: html

         Worse, if you want to avoid certain connections between two nodes :math:`i` and :math:`j` in a complete graph, the classical way to achieve this is to set a very high cost/weight to the edge :math:`(i,j)`.
 In the RL, you just remove :math:`i` from the domain of the variable ``Next(j)`` of :math:`j` and vice-versa.
 See the subection :ref:`tsp_avoid_some_edges` for a detailed
         example.

     ..  raw:: latex

         Worse, if you want to avoid certain connections between two nodes $i$ and $j$ in a complete graph, the classical way to achieve this is to set a very high cost/weight to the edge $(i,j)$.
 In the RL, you just remove $i$ from the domain of the variable $\text{Next}(j)$ of $j$ and vice-versa.
         See subection~\ref{manual/tsp/first_tsp_implementation:tsp-avoid-some-edges} for a detailed
         example.